Skip to content

 How do I migrate my LibreNMS install to another server?

-• Install LibreNMS as per our normal documentation; you don't need to run through the web installer or building the sql schema.
+• Install LibreNMS as in our normal documentation.
+Do not use the web installer and do not build the SQL schema.

-• Stop cron by commenting out all lines in /etc/cron.d/librenms
+• Stop cron.
+Comment out all lines in /etc/cron.d/librenms.

-• Dump the MySQL database librenms from your old server (mysqldump librenms -u root -p > librenms.sql)...
+• Dump the MySQL database librenms on your old server (mysqldump librenms -u root -p > librenms.sql).

-• and import it into your new server (mysql -u root -p librenms < librenms.sql).
+• Import the dump into your new server (mysql -u root -p librenms < librenms.sql).

 • Copy the rrd/ folder to the new server.

-• Copy the .env and config.php files to the new server.
+• Copy the .env file and the config.php file to the new server.

-• Ensure ownership of the copied files and folders (substitute your user if necessary) - chown -R librenms:librenms /opt/librenms
+• Set the ownership of the copied files and folders with chown -R librenms:librenms /opt/librenms.
+Use your own user if it is different.

-• Delete old pollers on the GUI (gear icon --> Pollers --> Pollers)
+• Remove the old pollers in the web interface (gear icon --> Pollers --> Pollers).

 Why is my EdgeRouter device not detected?